gsxab/software_updater/README.md

 Some features are blocked now.
 - Multi-branch flows.
 Hard to visualize and edit.
 - Optional and repetition flow nodes.
 Not useful enough in single-branch flows.

+#### Nouns in the Code

+- Action: The descriptive static information of something to do, such as its name, extra arguments, etc.
+- Hook: A function to call before or after the init or run of an action, potentially changing states.
+- Job: An action with working information, such as status and run info.
+- Flow: Running unit.
+An organization of jobs to run in sequence, which may have branches.
+- Task: Scheduler unit.
+A current, past or future run of a flow.